Top 25 Ruby Developers and ROR Experts

 Dmytro is the co-founder of GitLab, a major DevOps platform written in Ruby.

-In 2011, while in Ukraine, he created GitLab as an open-source alternative to GitHub, initially as a Rails application he hacked on at night.
+In 2011, he created GitLab as an open-source alternative to GitHub, initially as a Rails application he hacked on at night.
 By 2014 it grew into a company, with Dmytro as CTO scaling both the code and the engineering team.
 GitLab’s codebase (one of the largest open-source Rails apps) benefited greatly from his contributions and leadership.
 He guided the project from a two-person endeavor to a billion-dollar company with worldwide contributors.
 Notably, Dmytro stayed based in Kharkiv and kept coding in Ruby throughout GitLab’s rise, becoming a hometown tech hero in Eastern Europe.
 His story showcases how far a passionate Ruby developer can go – from side-project to unicorn.

 Dmytro’s impact spans coding (he built the initial feature set of GitLab) and community (proving that open source + Ruby can create something huge).